Is Trane AC Worth the Extra Money?

 To the end user, even a minor failure means “no cooling” or “no heat” regardless of how minor the failure may seem to an experienced HVAC service technician.

 I’d be remiss if I failed to mention the behemoth, Goodman – now owned by Daikin.
 I have mixed emotions regarding this brand (and yes, we sell it).
-Some Goodman models offer good bang for the buck, which can be good for clients with a tighter budget, or perhaps someone selling their home soon.
+Several Goodman models offer good bang for the buck, which can be good for clients with a tighter budget, or perhaps someone selling their home soon.

 However, after years of recording failure rates (from minor to major), Goodman comes in last place of all the brands we install.
 Not quite high enough to stop selling them as we have with other brands, but it should be said because there’s a reason Trane costs more than Goodman.
+Note: the failure rate is approximately 2% higher than the rest, so by no means out of line nor reason to not consider the brand.

 Does the AC Brand Name Matter?